 My Data is stored in the cloud.
 Why do I need a Penetration test?

 - Software, particularly custom software, is almost always filled with security holes and vulnerabilities.
 Your cloud provider has no control over your software

 - Your corporate environment devices - all-in-one printers, wireless servers, laptops, workstations, modems, are vulnerable and testing is crucial for this environment

-What types of systems have you tested?
+What types of systems have you performed penetration testing on?

 Testing the network layer (firewalls, web servers, email servers, FTP servers, etc.); the application layer (all major development languages, all major web servers, all major operating systems, all major browsers); wireless systems; internal workstations, printers, fax machines; WAR dialing phone numbers, virtual environments including cloud, internet enabled devices, and more.
 We have tested law enforcement systems, state and municipal government systems, and private sector systems ranging from online gaming to financial institutions.

 What certifications do you have to perform penetration testing?